lostintangent/gatekeeper/README.md

-# Live Share Bouncer 💂
+# Live Share Gatekeeper 💂

-Live Share Bouncer allows you to prevent Live Share guests from joining a collaboration session that isn't a member of the same domain/AAD tenant.
+Live Share Gatekeeper allows you to prevent Live Share guests from joining a collaboration session that isn't a member of the same domain/AAD tenant.
 This prevents anonymous users, users outside your organization, or users outside of a specified set of domains (e.g. `microsoft.com`) from being able to collaborating with you, regardless if they got access to the session URL.

 ## Getting Started